stormalf/porth/README.md

 1.0.27 fixing variable management for initialized variables and uninitialzed variables.
 Seems to work but need to do more tests and controls.

 1.0.28 refactoring error management in porth_error.py.
 Changing the way to assign variables now it will be !variable_name ex !x to assign a value to the variable x.
-It's possible to store the result of some operators into a variable (see OPERATORS list)
+It's possible to store the result of some operators into a variable (see OPERATORS list).
+Adding -w flag to display warnings.

 ## simulation